Creative Spirits of Père-Lachaise Cemetery

 Here are a few anecdotes about some of my favorite grave sites:

 Don’t be thrown off when you see the incorrect date of death on Stein’s tomb (1947), the misspelling of her birthplace (Allfghany, Pennsylvania), or the absence of Alice B. Toklas’s name.
 Stein passed in ’46, was born in Alleghany, and her loving companion Alice’s name appears on the back of the low granite headstone.
 You may find small pebbles left on her tomb as symbols of remembrance, a Jewish tradition that is repeated at several grave sites in this area.
 Stein loathed doctors; and her long-ignored problems with colitis led to stomach cancer.
 She died on the operating table at the American Hospital in Paris.
-Forty-six years later, before she passed away, Toklas requested that her name be on the back of the tomb, always in the shadow of her life partner.
+Twenty-six years later, before she passed away, Toklas requested that her name be on the back of the tomb, always in the shadow of her life partner.

 Born in San Francisco, the dancer/choreographer was the quintessential post-frontier California free spirit.
 Duncan’s personal life was both unconventional and tragic.
 An advocate of free love, she had a daughter, Deirdre, by British stage designer Edward Gordon Craig and a son, Patrick, by Paris Singer, the American heir to the sewing-machine fortune.
 With many successes also came many defeats.
 Almost penniless by age 49, she gave her final performance in Paris in 1927 and died that September in Nice in a particularly infamous auto accident.
 While riding in a convertible with a young mechanic, her signature long white scarf caught in the spokes of the rear wheel and she died instantly from a broken neck.
 According to her wishes, her body was taken to Paris and cremated; 4,000 people attended her memorial.
 Fourteen years earlier, both her children had drowned in a freak accident when the car they were riding in rolled into the Seine.
 Their remains rest in a niche in the columbarium with their mother.